 Wash as soon as possible after sweating.
 If you can’t wash right away, then degrease the skin with rubbing alcohol.

-Every day in the shower use a slightly rough shower sponge or cloth such as the Salux Cloth, a Buf Puf Body Sponge or the Clarisonic Plus Sonic Cleansing Brush and alternate using a foaming pyrithione zinc cleanser such as OTB Cleanser #2 with a pore unclogging cleanser such as the 3 I listed for the face.
+Every day in the shower use a slightly rough shower cloth such as the Salux Cloth, a Buf Puf Body Sponge or the Clarisonic Plus Sonic Cleansing Brush and alternate using a foaming pyrithione zinc cleanser such as Foaming Zinc Cleanser with a pore unclogging cleanser such as the 3 I listed for the face.
 I’ve created a ‘turn key’ kit with all 3 of these necessary steps called my Back Acne Kit.

 Does changing your diet help prevent this type of yeast acne?